esciencecenter-digital-skills/workshop-metadata/ds-cr/setup-gitlab.md

 ### Computer

 Participants must work on a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) on which they have administrative privileges.

 ### Software

 To participate in this workshop, you will need to prepare the following (if you haven't already):
 - Install Shell and Git.
-Please refer to [this page](https://coderefinery.github.io/installation/git-in-terminal/#installation)) for installation instructions.
+Please refer to [this page](https://coderefinery.github.io/installation/git-in-terminal/#installation) for installation instructions.
-- Create a GitLab account.
-[You can sign up here](https://gitlab.com/users/sign_up).
+- Make sure you have a working GitLab account on the TNO GitLab instance.
-- Set up an SSH connection to GitLab (ED25519 preferred).
+- Set up an SSH connection to GitLab.
 Please refer to [this page](https://docs.gitlab.com/ee/user/ssh.html) for instructions.
 - Install Miniconda.
 Please refer to [this page](https://coderefinery.github.io/installation/conda/) for instructions.
 - Create a Conda environment for the workshop.
 Please refer to [this page](https://coderefinery.github.io/installation/conda-environment/) for instructions.